stephaneey/azure-and-k8s-architecture/networking/azure-kubernetes-service/ingress/ingress.md

 - Using Helm
 - Using IstioCtl

-I'll let you check your prefered option [here](https://istio.io/latest/docs/setup/install/operator/).
+I'll let you check your preferred option [here](https://istio.io/latest/docs/setup/install/operator/).

 ## One ingress controller for everything
 ![No-split](ic-no-split.png)

-In the above topology, you share a single ingress controller for whatever type of traffic you are dealing with.
+In the above topology, you share a single ingress controller for whatever type of traffic you are dealing with and for all the apps.
 Yet, I would encourage you to use a dedicated subnet and node pool to clearly segregate the ingress function from the rest of the cluster.
 Here are the pros & cons of such an approach.

 **Pros**
-- Compute friendly because there is no overhead **Cons**
+- Compute friendly because there is no overhead

+**Cons**
-- Can be challenging to delegate work to application teams since they will all target the same gateway overall.
+- Can be challenging to delegate ingress managament to application teams since they will all target the same gateway overall.
 - No clear path between internet facing and internal facing applications
 - Single point of failure